Iamhexi/HARQ/README.md

 ## Commands
 - `make` - builds the enitre simulation
 - `make run` - runs the simulation
-- `make histogram` - using the data from the recent simulation, display a histogram of retransmissions
+- `make histogram` - using the data from the recent simulation, displays a histogram of retransmissions

 ## TODO
 - [x] implement the sender-to-receiver trasmission framework with the BSC